up-to-you/dev_notes/uml/CORE_RELATIONSHIPS.md

 It is much like **Dependency** , but represents much stronger relationship.

+In this contrived case **Offer** object doesn't know anything about **Employee**, vice versa - only **Employee** knows about recieved offer, and correspondingly contain's an instance of **Offer** class as a member.

-Oposite to previous wrong Dependency example, it is ok for Association to represent relationship as member variable:
+Oposite to previous wrong Dependency example, it is ok for Association to represent relationship as a class member variable:

 <img src="assets/right_association.png" width="30%" height="60px">